iVS3D/iVS3D/README.md

 - Import of images and videos (.jpg, .jpeg, .png, ..., .mp4, .mov, ...)
 - Drag and drop to import images, videos, and open projects
-- Baseline plugins for selecting images:
-    - _Nth Frame_ Algorithm (selects every N-th frame)
-    - _Stationary Camera Detection_ Algorithm (selects images based on camera movement)
+- Plugins for selecting images based on:
-    - _Blur_ Algorithm (avoid blurry images)
-    - _Geo Distance_ Algorithm (selects images based on the distance between their camera location.
-This requires GPS poses.)
+    - Meta information such as framerate or gps locations (_Nth Frame_, _Geo Distance_, _Geo Map_)
+    - Image features such as camera blur and optical flow (_Blur Detection_, _Smooth Camera Movement_, _Stationary Camera Removal_)
+    - Visual embedding using deep neural networks (_Deep Visual Similarity_)
     - More _Sampling_-Algorithms can be added using the plugin interface
-- Semantic segmentation to mask challenging areas in the input images to prevent these from being processed
+- Plugins to mask challenging areas in the input images to prevent these from being processed
+    - Semantic Segmentation using convolutional neural networks to mask vehicles and people
     - More _Transformation_-Algorithms can be added using the plugin interface
 - Export with user-selected resolution and ROI (_Region of Interest_)
 - Optimised [COLMAP] Interface